hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `oauth2_post_response_required` - (Optional) Specifies whether, as part of OAuth 2.0 token requests, Azure AD allows POST requests, as opposed to GET requests.
 Defaults to `false`, which specifies that only GET requests are allowed.
 * `optional_claims` - (Optional) An `optional_claims` block as documented below.
 * `owners` - (Optional) A set of object IDs of principals that will be granted ownership of the application.
 Supported object types are users or service principals.
 By default, no owners are assigned.
+* `password` - (Optional) Single `password` block das decoumented below.
+The password is generated as part of the application and can be used instantaneous.
+By default, no password is generated.

 -> **Ownership of Applications** It's recommended to always specify one or more application owners, including the principal being used to execute Terraform, such as in the example above.